Standing and market offers

 Electricity retailer Annual DMO Annual cheapest market offer Annual savings

-Energy Locals $2,219 $1,904 (Home Classic) $315
+Energy Locals $2,293 $2,086 (Home Classic) $207

 *Price assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Estimated price includes any conditional discounts that may be available.
 Pricing based on SA Power network in Adelaide, but prices differ between distribution areas.
-March 2025.
+August 2025.

 How can I find the cheapest energy offer?

 While market offers tend to be cheaper than standing offers in electricity, not all market offers are the same.
-When looking for a market contract, there are a few key things to be aware of, such as rates, discounts and benefit periods.

-You can check the usage charges and supply rates of the plan you are currently on and compare it to a range of market offers available in your area using Canstar Blue’s free electricity comparison tool below.
+You can check the usage charges and supply rates of the plan you are currently on and compare them to a range of market offers available in your area using Canstar Blue’s free electricity comparison tool below.

 Compare Electricity Providers